 The Bottom Line on the Paleo Diet – Does the Paleo Diet Work?

-According to researchers, the Paleo diet is not just another fad diet.
+According to some researchers, the Paleo diet is not just another fad diet.
 It uses the eating principles that were adopted by our ancestors during the Paleolithic era to promote good health and weight loss.

-According to Dr. Loren Cordain, author The Paleo Diet, the diet works because it is high-protein and low-glycemic, and those are the two basic characteristics needed to lose weight and keep it off.
+According to Dr. Loren Cordain, author of The Paleo Diet, the diet works because it is high-protein and low-glycemic, and those are the two basic characteristics needed to lose weight and keep it off.

 According to Nell Stephenson, author of Paleolista, some individuals have lost as much as 75 pounds in 6 months.